What is Neurofeedback?

 How Successful Is Neurofeedback?

-Utah Addiction Center’s neurofeedback therapy in Utah has very high expectations for success.
+Utah Trauma & Addiction Center’s neurofeedback therapy in Utah has very high expectations for success.
 As we follow established protocol, positive gains can be experienced by anyone using neurofeedback.
 This said, neurofeedback is not a once-and-done treatment.
 Neurofeedback is a training system and any form of training may take time and multiple sessions are encouraged for long-term and lasting results.